maryland-high-school-sports/record-books/winter/swimming-and-diving/README.md

 ### Missing Data

-There is no missing data in the championship data or the meet records for the individuals.
-However, I still need to add the boys state individual records and one more page for the girls.
+There is no missing data in this, I was able to scrape all the championship data and individual records data.
 ---
 *Last updated: November 2024*